cschwem2er/mini-praw/readme.md

 ## Contributing

-Issues, ideas, and PRs welcome!
+Issues, ideas, and PRs are all welcome to improve mini-praw! :)